__________________________

 Mode of Inheritance: Autosomal dominant (incomplete penetrance).
 Alleles: N = Normal, HCMmc = hypertrophic cardiomyopathy-associated mutation.

+Explanation of Results: Cats with N/N genotype are not predicted to be at increased risk of HCM and cannot transmit this hypertrophic cardiomyopathy-associated mutation to their offspring.
 Cats with N/HCMmc genotype are 1.8 times more likely to develop HCM than cats without the mutation (N/N genotype).
 They will transmit this hypertrophic cardiomyopathy-associated mutation to 50% of their offspring.
+Cats with HCMmc/HCMmc genotype are 18 times more likely to develop HCM than cats without the mutation (N/N genotype).
+Cats with this genotype are at highest risk for sudden cardiac death.

 Cats affected by hypertrophic cardiomyopathy (HCM) are at risk of sudden cardiac death.
 In Maine Coon cats with two copies of the disease-associated mutation, moderate to severe cardiac disease can lead to sudden death by age 4 years or less.
 Cats that carry one copy of the mutation have a longer life expectancy, but may still develop HCM.